 4. Have a run around at The Garden of Dreams

-This is the only place in downtown Kathmandu where parents can relax on a patch of grass and allow their little ones to run around.
-There are even mats and cushions laid out for use, and you’re allowed to bring in your own drinks and picnic.
-An oasis within the chaos of Thamel, its manicured lawns, ponds and flora-arched walkways are a lovely place to spend the afternoon; although expect share the lawn with a few canoodling locals (it’s apparently the best place in town to bring a date).
-Entrance is 200 rupees for foreigners.
+The Garden of Dreams is the only place in downtown Kathmandu where parents can relax on a patch of grass and allow their little ones to run around.
+There are even mats and cushions laid out for use, and you can buy food and drinks from the onsite Kaiser Café.
+An oasis within the chaos of Thamel, its manicured lawns, ponds and flora-arched walkways are a lovely place to spend the afternoon; although expect to share the lawn with a few canoodling locals (it’s apparently the best place in town to bring a date).
+Entrance is 400 rupees for foreigners.

 6. Explore the medieval city of Bhaktapur